 Digging a little deeper into the internet leads me to the documentary about her which was recently released.
 Here’s a trailer for Trail Magic: The Grandma Gatewood Story.

-What did I find in the book?
+What messages did I find in the Grandma Gatewood story?

 Emma Gatewood was a remarkable woman for many reasons.
 Her life wasn’t easy and her marital situation was awful.
 But she didn’t let this stop her.
 She took care of herself and taught her children how to do the same.
 She followed her dreams despite setbacks and experienced many things along the way.
-A famous quote of hers is “Because I wanted to.”
-There’s a lesson to be learned there.
-Grandma Gatewood didn’t have special equipment or training but she had desire in spades and that’s all we really need in a lot of cases.

 Walking is a lost art

 In the 1950s, the popularity of cars rose rapidly.
 Walking consequently decreased significantly.
 Doctors and scientists began to see a correlation between the rise of cars and the decline in the general health of the nation’s children.
 The nation began to transition from a pedestrian society to one of automobiles.
 Suburban development and highways continued this trend away from walking towards driving.
-Things were built to suit automobile travel and pedestrians were left to fend for themselves.

-Reading about the trend toward development for automobiles reminded me of an article I read a few years ago about a man who walked from Washington, DC to his home in Fairfax County along Highway 50.
-This road had originally been a Native American footpath so many years ago.
-His experience along the same route was quite different.
-Noisy, lonely, and dangerous, he faced automobiles, litter, and saw hardly another soul along the path.
-Eight hours later he arrived home.
 Despite the less-than-optimal conditions of his trip, his takeaway was that “Walking brings us back to our senses.”
 I have driven on this road and definitely wouldn’t want to attempt the same walk.
 It’s true, though, that walking has many benefits and we would be wise to do more of it.

 The other person I thought of when reading about how cars have taken over was John Sears, also known as Mule.
 I saw Mule and his mules walking down the sidewalk in Arroyo Grande one day.
-AG is a more rural area so it’s not unusual to see an occasional horse here and there but the mules had a website on their packs so I looked them up.
-3 Mules live outside.
-They migrate north and south through California following the seasons.
-Mule brings his manifesto to every city hall that he passes, dedicated to his message that the Megatropolis has grown out of control and is interefering with man’s right to walk freely on the earth.
-Look him up.
-He knows what he believes and he lives it.
-While I don’t see myself following his path, I absolutely agree with some of his views on the Megatropolis.
-You can follow him on Facebook for regular updates.
-Just a simple guy living his beliefs day in and day out.
-Inspiring.
+Arroyo Grande is a more rural area so it’s not unusual to see an occasional horse here and there but the mules had a website on their packs so I looked them up.

-Famous Walkers
+Other Famous Walkers

 A few other famous pedestrians through the years: